bigmat18/Mindflayer/100. Notes/Laplacian Smooth.md

 ### Problems
 ###### Shrinking
 The first problems is the **shrinking**.
-If I start from a model and I move each vertex towards the mean of its neighbor when I have a positive [[Curvature in 3D models|curvature]] it go to bottom because each vertex is moved to the opposite of the curvature.
+If I start from a model and I move each vertex towards the mean of its neighbor when I have a positive [[Surfaces Curvatures|curvature]] it go to bottom because each vertex is moved to the opposite of the curvature.

 ![[Pasted image 20250510145807.png | 500]]